DataDog/hiring-engineers/answers.md

 # Collecting Metrics

 After getting the agent installed and running, the next step was to start collecting metrics on the VM running the agent.
 The first part of this was to add host tags to the file in `/etc/datadog-agent/datadog.yaml`.
-Inside this file around line 42, you should find a section that looks like this:
+Inside this file around line 42, there is a section that looks like this:

 ![Original datadog.yaml file with lines commented out](resources/dd-config-ex.PNG)